Melissa1909/neuroimaging-primer/README.md

 - [QAtools](https://surfer.nmr.mgh.harvard.edu/fswiki/QATools)
 - Find some helpful guidelines to assess image quality provided by ENIGMA [here](https://enigma.ini.usc.edu/protocols/imaging-protocols/).

+FreeSurfer has a mailing list that is really helpful if you have questions or problems.
+You can check out previous Q&As and/or subscribe to the mailing list and ask your own questions [here](https://www.mail-archive.com/freesurfer@nmr.mgh.harvard.edu/).

 *Specific note for TUM-NIC office:* the default version of FreeSurfer in our office is 5.3.0.
 However, this is really outdated.
 You can change the version by typing the following in the terminal: